klinkow/Oblivia/README.md

 ```

 Then navigate your browser to http://localhost:8080/

-Api key for new york times not provides.
-You must provide your own key in src/actions/nytimes.js
+Api key for new york times not provided (you must provide your own key in src/actions/nytimes.js)

 ### Support and contact details